nighthawkcoders/Nighthawk-Pages/README.md

 - NIGHTHAWK-Pages uses liquid to import many common page elements that are present throughout the repository.
 These common elements are imported from the _includes directory.
 If you want to add one of these common elements, use liquid syntax to import the desired element to your file.
 Here’s an example of liquid syntax used to import: `{%- include post_list.html -%}` Note that the liquid syntax is surrounded by curly braces and percent signs.
 This can be used anywhere in the repository.

 ### NEW FOR NIGHTHAWK-Pages -  LAYOUTS

-- To create your own page layout, make your own html page inside the _layouts directory, and when you want to use that layout in a file, use the following front matter `tag: layout: [your layout here]` Using another pre-existing layout uses the same front matter syntax as defined above.
+- To create your own page layout, make your own html page inside the _layouts directory, and when you want to use that layout in a file, use the following front matter `layout: [your layout here]` Using another pre-existing layout uses the same front matter syntax as defined above.
 This layout will have to be written in your own custom liquid defining the structure of the page.

 ### NEW FOR NIGHTHAWK-Pages - CONFIG.YML